 Estimated Date Range: Sept.
-15 - Oct.
-7 and Oct.
-11 - Oct.
-20 Estimated Time Frame: 24 days (continued in Grading Period 2)
+9 - Oct.
+9 Estimated Time Frame: 21 days

 In this unit, students will continue to explore sets of numbers.
 Students will classify whole numbers, integers, and rational numbers by using visual representations such as a Venn Diagram to understand that there is a relationship between different sets of numbers.
 Students will build on their knowledge of ordering and performing operations on integers to include positive rational numbers (fractions and decimals).
 Students will build on their knowledge of comparing and ordering fractions with different numerators/denominators and decimals to the thousandths by using symbols and visual models to compare and order rational numbers.
 The students will continue to build on their skills of multiplying and dividing fractions and decimals by discovering algorithms, through exploration and modeling, for multiplying and dividing positive rational numbers.